FAQ's: Your Questions Answered

 As a result of the Florida Legislature’s awareness that not all people may have health insurance, and the need for people to receive medical treatment when involved in a pedestrian-motor vehicle accident, the Motor Vehicle No Fault Law provides injured pedestrians and bicyclists, an avenue to obtain medical treatment.
 Many states other than Florida may have similar provisions included in their insurance policies that may provide benefits to an injured party in the event Florida’s law does not apply to them.
 A careful reading of those out of state policies is necessary to determine what benefits are available to an injured party under those circumstances.
 In addition to medical benefits, injured parties may be entitled to compensation depending on the circumstances surrounding their accident.

 When involved in a motor vehicle-pedestrian/bicycle accident, the assistance of an experienced, aggressive attorney is invaluable to protect your rights and insure you get all the benefits you may be entitled to.
-Dan Newlin & Partners are exactly those types of attorneys, always fighting for everything their clients are entitled to.
+Dan Newlin Injury Attorneys are exactly those types of attorneys, always fighting for everything their clients are entitled to.
 Their experience of handling over 10,000 personal injury cases, and dealing with most major insurance companies, allows them the ability answer all of your questions in a timely and professional manner and to maximize the value of your case insuring that you receive all the benefits that you are entitled to.
-If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin & Partners at (407) 888-8000.
+If you have any questions about what rights you may have as a result of being involved in a motor vehicle-pedestrian/bicycle accident, or any other type of accident, please call Dan Newlin Injury Attorneys at (407) 888-8000.